Whether its word of mouth, direct selling, or a sophisticated automated advertising campaign, every successful sale starts with successful marketing.

-In marketing speak, a customer persona is a fictional biography of your target customer(s).
+In marketing speak, a customer profile is a fictional biography of your target customer(s).

-Think of this as a brief document explaining the who, what, and why of your ideal customers.
+Think of it as a brief document explaining the who, what, and why of your ideal customers.

-A store like Amazon, on the other hand, might have hundreds, even thousands of target personas.
+Where a store like Amazon, on the other hand, might have hundreds, even thousands of targeted profiles.

-Broadly speaking, customer personas are based on two things:
+Broadly speaking, customer profiles are based on two things: